KIMB0/test-midterm-assignment/README.md

 # test-midterm-assignment
-This is my midterm assignment in test, which is focusing on parameterized testing in Java.
+This is my midterm assignment in test.

+See folders for exercise 1 and exercise 2.